jpirnay/papyrix-reader/docs/webserver.md

 ### From a Phone or Tablet

-1. Ensure your phone/tablet is connected to the **same WiFi network** as your CrossPoint Reader
+1. Ensure your phone/tablet is connected to the **same WiFi network** as your Papyrix Reader
 2. Open your mobile browser (Safari, Chrome, etc.)
 3. Type the IP address into the address bar
    - Example: `http://192.168.1.102/`